ttntm/ttntm/src/blog/2020/18-serverless-recipes-app.md

 Here's an explanatory paragraph from {% ext "their website", "https://functions.netlify.com" %}:

 > Functions are scripts that you write and deploy with Netlify.
-The function’s code is hidden from the public, but you can interact with it just like any other API service.
+The function's code is hidden from the public, but you can interact with it just like any other API service.

 For my app, I am using a couple of these functions for what would otherwise have to be backend or server-side functionality - more specifically for all database operations and user identity management (via {% ext "Netlify Identity", "https://docs.netlify.com/visitor-access/identity" %}).